smoriginals/smoriginals-gen/README.md

 ## ⭐ Support
 #### 💫 If you find this tool useful:
-- 📧 If any command is not work please report us.
 - ⭐ Star the repo
 - 📢 Share with others